 What is a secondary delivery method?

 You need the secondary delivery method for documents that are more than 50 pages, when the primary delivery method is ‘Email’.

 How long will it take for the order to deliver?

-Most orders will deliver within three hours, with email providing the quickest response time, followed by fax.
+Most orders will deliver within three hours.